-Originally from Denver, graduated in industrial design by the Metro State University and with many years of experience in the field of design and ceramics, now manager and teacher at 137º Ceramic Art Studio.
+Originally from Denver, graduated in industrial design by the Metro State University and with many years of experience in the field of design and ceramics, now studio technician and teacher at 137º Ceramic Art Studio.
 Product designer that looks at design through a traveller’s eye, trying to capture the charm and life of different places, cultures, and the beauty of the natural world.

 Years of being a ceramicist has given me a passion for form and surface.

 The exploration of material, form, and surface drives and excites me.
 I aim to bridge the gap between heritage craft and advanced technology, to design timeless pieces that focus on sustainability and users experience.

 Spanish ceramic artist, teacher at 137º Ceramic Art Studio and co owner.